Tritype® Archetypes

 Accurately Trityping® occurs when you focus on the idealized images, core fears, and defense strategies of the three types in your Tritype®.
 These three types merge to create a new, more specific focus of attention.
 Some characteristics are amplified, and other characteristics are negated by the characteristics of the two other types within the Tritype®.

-In her first Enneagram Research Studies in her 1994-95 research, Katherine discovered that study participants and clients consistently identified with the core fears, defense strategies, and idealized images of three Enneagram types, and not just one.
+In her first Enneagram Research Study, Conducted in 1994-95, Katherine discovered that study participants and clients consistently identified with the core fears, defense strategies, and idealized images of three Enneagram types, not just one.

 What was noteworthy and of interest is that these three types were often “not” connected by a line or wing to the primary type but always included an Enneagram type within each center of intelligence: the Head (567), Heart (234), and Gut (891).
 She originally called this work one’s 3Types or TriCenter.